9thCO/kbs-shopify-headless-theme/README.md

 3. Upload the theme to your **Theme Library**
 4. Click the **Customize** button of the newly installed theme
 5. Configure the `storefront_hostname` in **Theme settings > Storefront**
+6. Favicon section > Upload a favicon
 6. **Publish** the theme 🚀

+### Customizing Checkout, Thank you, and Order status pages
+- go to Store Settings > Checkout > Configurations > Customize
+- there is no way to download a configuration, alas

+### Customizing email notifications
+- go to Store Settings > Notifications > Customize email templates button (top right) or `/settings/email_settings' from Admin
+- select logo
+- set accent color

 ## Custom redirects